Keyboard shortcuts

 );

-The register_plugin macro used in the crates/binding/src/lib.rs file exposes the plugin to JavaScript.
+The register_plugin macro in crates/binding/src/lib.rs exposes the plugin to JavaScript.

-Note: Calling registerMyBannerPlugin does not mean the plugin is registered to the current Rspack instance.
-It only means the plugin is registered to the global plugin list.
-You will need to use the wrapper defined in the later section to register the plugin to the current Rspack instance or use it in the rspack configuration.
+Note: Calling registerMyBannerPlugin doesn't register the plugin to the current Rspack instance.
+It only registers the plugin to the global plugin list.
+Use the wrapper defined in the next section to register the plugin to the current Rspack instance or use it in Rspack configuration.

 const binding = require('@rspack-template/test-binding');